Ashwin-Sarathe/FrontEnd_Battle_2.0/README.md

 - Loader and navbar are hidden unless JS triggers them via controlled navigation.
 - Deep linking to `/about.html` or `/parallax.html` may skip the loader.
 - Font Awesome requires internet access to load icons.

 ---

-## 🛠️ Setup & Deployment

-1. Clone or download the repo
-2. Add your profile image to the correct path or host it externally
-3. Replace social media `href="#"` links in `about.html`
-4. Deploy via GitHub Pages, Vercel, or Netlify

-> Ensure your folder structure supports static file routing
-> (_e.g., use `404.html` fallback for client-side routing if needed_)

----